 A pork shoulder and a pork butt can both be used for this recipe.
 Both cuts of meat come from the shoulder.
 The main difference is that a pork butt has more fat and the pork shoulder has more muscle.

 In this pork shoulder recipe, we’re using a 6-7lb. bone-in pork shoulder.

 - picnic roast

 - Boston butt

-This pork shoulder smokes between 7-8 hours on the smoker.
+A 7 lb. pork should take around 7-8 hours on the smoker.
 Time may vary by the size of pork shoulder you use, what type of smoker you use, etc. Just be sure to keep an eye on the internal temperature of the pork shoulder.